Simulation Models for Aggregated Data Meta-Analysis: Evaluation of Pooling Effect Sizes and Publication Biases: Simulation Study

 \section{Simulation Study}

 We will first discuss the simulation settings for our own aggregated data meta-analysis.
-Then from these settings we will determine appropriate settings for the simulation models from literature to make the comparison of these simulations with our simulations as fair as possible.
+Then from these settings we will determine appropriate settings for the simulation models from literature to make the comparison of these simulations with our simulations as fair as possible (see Figure~\ref{fig:fig}).
 Then after defining the settings, we will discuss the publication bias approach and its settings that were used in the simulation study for the publication bias methods.
-Then finally we report the results of the simulations.
+Our aim is to investigate the influence of different simulation models on the performance of various meta-analysis methods.
+We will study the pooled estimator of DerSimonian and Laird~\cite{DerSimonian1986} and the publication bias approaches PET-PEESE~\cite{Stanley2008,Stanley2014}, and Trim \& Fill~\cite{Duval2000, Duval2000a}.
+Details on these approaches can also be found in the Appendix.